Becoming a Police Officer

 4. 300-meter run under 65 seconds

-4. Participate in an oral interview: The interview usually consists of two to three city employees who are evaluating your experience, education, life goals, city knowledge, department knowledge, and overall desire to be a police officer.
-As with any interview, it is important to study and practice in advance so you can give your best performance.
-You are competing with other applicants so let us know what you bring to the table.
+4. Participate in an oral interview: The interview typically includes two to three city employees who evaluate your experience, education, life goals, city and department knowledge, and overall desire to become a police officer.
+As with any interview, it is important to prepare in advance so you can perform at your best.
+You are competing with other applicants, so let us know what you bring to the table.

-5. Undergo a background check: You must pass a background check where your past behavior will be closely scrutinized and only candidates with the highest probability of success will be appointed as police officers.
-Be honest with your answers as deception may not only disqualify you from working for us, but it may disqualify you from ever becoming a police officer.
+5. Undergo a background check: You must pass a background check where your past behavior will be closely scrutinized, and only candidates with the highest probability of success will be appointed as police officers.
+Be honest with your answers, as deception may not only disqualify you from working for us, but it may also disqualify you from ever becoming a police officer.

 6. Participate in an interview with the police chief: As with your first interview, it is important to be prepared with your answers.
 This is your time to make an impression.

 7. Complete a polygraph exam: As long as you have been honest during your employment process, this will be a breeze.
-This would not be the time to suddenly start remembering some things that happened in your past!
+This would not be the time to start remembering some things that happened in your past, suddenly!

 8. Undergo a medical exam: A medical doctor will evaluate you through a physical exam to make sure you are fit to become a police officer.
-The examination can include an eye test, hearing test, blood test, urine test, and physical exercise test.
+The examination can include an eye test, a hearing test, a blood test, a urine test, and a physical exercise test.

-9. Undergo a psychological exam: Here you will take a written psychological exam and also participate in a session with a psychologist.
-This assists us in evaluating your personality and helps determine if you have what it takes for a career in law enforcement.
+9. Undergo a psychological exam: Here, you will take a written psychological exam and also participate in a session with a psychologist.
+This helps us evaluate your personality and determine whether you have what it takes for a career in law enforcement.

-It can take anywhere between six months to a year to complete the hiring process.
-There are a lot of steps and we do our best to promptly complete your employment process.
+It can take anywhere between six months and a year to complete the hiring process.
+There are many steps, and we do our best to complete your employment process promptly.

 What Happens After You Are Hired?

 Congratulations, you have been selected as a police recruit.
 Now what?
-At the West Covina Police Department, we do our best to prepare you for the academy.
-You will participate in a 2-4 week pre-academy orientation where you will learn what to expect from the academy.
+At the West Covina Police Department, we work to prepare you for the academy.
+You will participate in a 2-4-week pre-academy orientation to learn what to expect from the academy.

-As a police recruit, we will provide you with all of the uniforms and equipment while you attend the academy.
+As a police recruit, you will receive all uniforms and equipment while attending the academy.
 As a West Covina employee, you get paid to attend a POST-certified academy.

 Which Academy Will I Attend?

 The West Covina Police Department utilizes many POST-certified academies in the area.
-You would be more likely to attend the Los Angeles County Sherriff’s Department Academy, the Orange County Sherriff’s Department Academy, the San Bernardino County Sherriff’s Department Academy, or the Rio Hondo Police Academy.
+You would be more likely to attend the Los Angeles County Sheriff’s Department Academy, the Orange County Sheriff’s Department Academy, the San Bernardino County Sheriff’s Department Academy, or the Rio Hondo Police Academy.
 However, other POST academies can be utilized based on availability.

-We encourage you to visit the links to the various academies to understand what will be expected of you during the academy.
+We encourage you to visit the academy links to understand what to expect during the academy.
 POST also offers a brief explanation of academy expectations.

-The length of each academy varies but is usually four and a half to six months.
-The days and hours of the academy also vary by each academy.
+The length of each academy varies but is typically 4.5 to 6 months.
+The days and hours of the academy also vary by academy.

 What Happens After I Graduate From the Academy?